Will Trump still face lawsuits? Will he use Justice Department to sue his enemies?

 That includes Mr. Garland, he added, whom he described as “one of the most corrupt AGs we’ve ever had.”

-Indeed, at that rally, Senator Vance said the new attorney general would be a more important administration member than himself –second only to Mr. Trump.
+Indeed, at that rally, Senator Vance said the new attorney general would be a more important administration member than him – second only to Mr. Trump.

 “You need an attorney general who believes in true equal justice under law,” he said.